ghorwin/palm-pilot-tools/README.md

 ### Syncing func

 - Focus is on USB/Cradle sync, Bluetooth and network appear more tricky, so that's lower priority
+- Addressbook and calender are my key priorities - everything else is less useful since the device is hardware-wise significantly outdated (though it still works nicely as mp3 player)

 ## Steps